-- The information about each book includes a cover image (usually), title, (first) author, sometimes comments and subject tags, and the collection the book is shelved in at LILAC.
+- The information about each book includes a cover image (usually), title, (first) author, sometimes comments, and the collection the book is shelved in at LILAC.
 See below for more information about the bits and pieces on the screen.

 Searching the LILAC catalogue on LibraryThing

-Use the LILAC search box on the left of the screen to keep the LILAC catalogue links open.
+Use the LILAC search box on the left of the LILAC Catalogue page to keep the LILAC catalogue links open.